anaseto/goal/README.md

   somewhat less compact than how it can be done in C).

-If this list is not enough to satisfy your curiosity, there's also a [Why.md](Why.md) text for you.
+If this list is not enough to satisfy your curiosity, there's also a [Why.md](docs/Why.md) text for you.
 You can also read the [Credits.md](Credits.md) to know about main inspiration sources for the language.
+Last, but not least, there are some [implementation notes](docs/Implementation.md) too.

 # Install